stephenwiebe/cdk-efs-assets/README.md

 CDK construct library to populate Amazon EFS assets from Github or S3.

+# `GithubSourceSync`

+The `GithubSourceSync` deploys your Amazon EFS assets from specified Github repository.

-# Sample
+## Sample

-The sample below creates the sync from github repository to Amazon EFS filesystem.

 ```ts
 import { GithubSourceSync } from 'cdk-efs-assets';